-If you actively try to live a healthy lifestyle (if you’re reading this, then we’re guessing that you do!) then you probably already know that a healthy diet means eating wholesome, nutritious food and trying to avoid processed foods where possible.
+If you actively try to live a healthy lifestyle then you probably already know that a healthy diet means eating wholesome, nutritious food and trying to minimise consumption of processed foods where possible.

-Do you know exactly what processed foods are though, aside from the obvious sweets and confectionery?
-Read on to learn more about processed foods and why they can be doing harm to your health.
+In this article, learn more about processed foods and why they can be causing harm to your health.

 What are processed foods?

-Therefore, if we are going by this definition, a processed food could be something which is obviously highly processed, like a donut.
+Therefore, a processed food could be something which is obviously highly processed, like a donut.
 It could also include something minimally processed that appears healthy, like diced pineapple that has been chopped up and packaged.

 Examples of processed foods

 - Muesli bars